 The Harvest Valley/Winchester Area Plan Land Use Plan identifies two Community Center Overlays within its planning area as shown in Figure 4, Overlays and Policy Areas.
 The Community Center Overlay land use designations allow a unique mix of employment, commercial, public, and residential uses.
 In order to promote a compact mixing of these uses, voluntary incentives may be necessary.
 The Community Center Overlay also allows development to meet the standards of the underlying land use designation.
+The Community Center Overlay will encourage and facilitate the creation of a sense of unity and coordination in the Community's Town Center, with land uses and transportation options (automobile, transit, bicycle, and pedestrian) being highly interconnected.

-The first of the two Community Center Overlay land use designations is located in the community of Winchester.
-Given the transportation opportunities and the presence of the nearby Diamond Valley Lake, this Community Center Overlay land use designation, together with the partially overlapping and adjoining nine neighborhoods (one Highest Density Residential (HHDR) neighborhood and eight Mixed-Use Area (MUA) neighborhoods) of Winchester Town Center, land use designation allows the flexibility for this community to create a special place in western Riverside County.
+The first of the two Community Center Overlay land use designations is located in and near the Town Center core of the community of Winchester.
+The Community Center Overlay is bisected by Winchester Road which runs from north to south, and includes portions of Winchester that are located between Olive Avenue/Salt Creek and Grand Avenue, and between Rice Road and Patterson Avenue, and an area east of Patterson Avenue, between Grand Avenue and the identified railway line/route.
+Given the transportation opportunities and the presence of the nearby Diamond Valley Lake, this Community Center Overlay land use designation, together with the partially overlapping and adjoining nine ten\neighborhoods (one Highest Density Residential (HHDR) neighborhood and eight Mixed-Use Area (MUA) neighborhoods) of Winchester Town Center and West Winchester., The Community Center Overlay land use designation allows the flexibility for this community to create a special place in western Riverside County.
 The Community Center Overlay includes the portions of Winchester located between Longfellow and Whittier Avenues, and between Olive Avenue and 9th Street, that are not included in the Winchester Town Center neighborhoods.

-The other Community Center Overlay designation is located westerly of Winchester Road.
+The other Community Center Overlay designation is located westerly along the west side of Winchester Road, south of Holland Road, and applies to a portion of area covered by Specific Plan No. 310.
 This area is provided with the Community Center Overlay to allow the flexibility to create a village core that would serve the adjacent residences and become the focal point for the surrounding community.
 Alternatively, this area could be developed as an Entertainment Center to take advantage of the recreational and tourism opportunities presented by Diamond Valley Lake.